Quickly exit this site by pressing the Escape key Leave this site

 The data will also be made available to government policy officials with responsibility for making our streets safer.

 The Google ReCAPTCHA Terms of Service can be found at - https://policies.google.com/terms?hl=en

 All anonymised data will be stored on encrypted and password-protected devices in order to protect against loss or damage.
 Any data will be kept as part of the government’s agenda to tackle violence against women and girls.
-The duration of this pilot and what happens next will be determined after a 3 month period from launch when the responses from the public are reviewed.
+The duration of this and what happens next will be determined after a 3 month period from launch when the responses from the public are reviewed.